Birmingham Brain Injury Attorney

 - Intentional violence (12 percent).

-Physically, TBI can cause a long list of physical problems, including:
+Physically, a TBI can cause a long list of symptoms, including:

 - Deficits in vision, hearing, balance and speech